 A to-do list is simply a list of all of the tasks you need to complete during a particular period of time.
-For instance, at the beginning of the day, you might jot down on a Post-it Note all of the tasks you want to complete before the end of the day.
-That becomes your to-do list for the day.
+For instance, at the beginning of the day, you might jot down on a sticky note all of the tasks you want to complete before the end of the day.
+That becomes your to-do list.

-With to-do list functionality built into your project management software, you can more easily create, manage, edit, and share your lists.
-Plus you don’t have to worry about losing Post-it Notes or pieces of paper.
-And if your chosen software has a mobile application, you can keep the list with you wherever you go.
+With to-do list functionality built into your project management software, you can easily create, manage, edit, and share your lists.
+Plus, you don’t have to worry about losing sticky notes or pieces of paper.
+If your chosen software has a mobile application, you can keep the list with you wherever you go.

-Why to-do lists in project management software help
+Why to-do lists in project management software are useful

 Many people find to-do lists helpful for prioritizing and completing tasks.
-According to psychologist Dr. David Cohen, there are 3 reasons for this:
+According to psychologist Dr. David Cohen, there are three reasons for this:

-- By laying everything that you have to do out in order, it’s easier to focus on 1 activity at a time.
+- By laying out everything that you have to do in order, it’s easier to focus on one activity at a time.
 This reduces “noise” and can lower anxiety about having too much to do.

 - A to-do list provides an easy-to-follow structure for your day.
 You don’t have to worry about interdependencies.
 You simply go down the list in order.
 This helps people avoid multitasking and being sidetracked.